iblazhko/eventsourced-processmanager/README.md

 * `IShipmentProcess` implementation (e.g. `InternationalShipmentProcessV1`) file
-  can be large and complicated, however it is still manageable, and we have a single place to look at when we need to understant processing logic
+  can be large and complicated, however it is still manageable, and we have a single place to look at when we need to understand processing logic
 * Having multiple events related to the same process consumed in quick succession (e.g. `ShipmentProcessStarted` event is immediately followed by `ManifestationAndDocumentsStarted` event) may cause concurrency issues -